NikitaIvanovV/dmenu-translate/README.md

 The script respects `TERMINAL` and `PAGER` environmental variables.

+You can pass addition arguments to the dmenu commands by passing them to the script like this: `dmenu-translate -arg1 -arg2`

 ## Configuration

 By default, only English and Russian languages appear in the menu.